 The closest to the old town is across the road, along the marina.
 It’s usually busy so if you can’t find space there follow the road until you get to the roundabout and turn around and come back.

-All three parking lots charge.
-The two on the Scurda charge 80c an hour and the one on the marina charges 90c an hour.
-A bargain compared to the €10 an hour you pay in Dubrovnik... and that’s still a 15 minute hike from Dubrovnik old town!
+Parking in Kotor costs 80-90c an hour... a bargain compared to the €10 an hour you pay in Dubrovnik... and that’s still a 15 minute hike from Dubrovnik old town!

 Kotor is linked to other towns within the Kotor municipality by a local bus that runs every hour.
 There is a bus stop in front of Nikola Djurković Culture Center (for the bus heading towards Perast).
 In the opposite direction, the bus stop is across the road.
 These bus stops are called ‘Riva’.

 Kotor’s main bus station is a 5-10 minute walk from the old town and you can get a bus to Kotor from any other town in Montenegro.
 There are also dozens of buses to Kotor from other countries like Croatia, Serbia, and Bosnia and Herzegovina.